Mdran2112/image_classification_serving/README.md

 #### PUT   /classifier/prediction-service/{new-model}
-It used to load/change the classification model package and configure the prediction pipeline according the model configuration.
+It is used to load/change the classification model package and configure the prediction pipeline according to the model configuration file (see Model package).

 ## Model package

-A model package is an object that is consumed by the prediction service for classification.
+A model package represents the agrupation of several files, consumed by the prediction service for classification.
 In the model/ directory, there is an example of how a "model package" should be; it consists in:
 * hdf5 model file (<model_name>.hdf5)
 * json configuration file (<model_name>_config.json)

-Those files have to be localted inside a folder named as the model itself:
+Those files have to be localted inside a folder named as the model itself.
+For example:
 ```
-<model_name>/
-            |__<model_name>.hdf5
+my_model/
+        |__my_model.hdf5
-            |__ <model_name>_config.json
+        |__ my_model_config.json
 ```
+ Note that the json config filename needs the sufix ```_config```.
- The folder <model_name>/ will be inside the docker models volume (see docker-compose.yml).
+ The folder ```my_model/``` will be inside the docker ```models``` volume (see docker-compose.yml).

 ## Prediction Service

 The Prediction Service uses the model json configuration file in order to configure how image preprocessing and output processing will be.
-With that information, it creates a prediction pipeline (parsing images + preprocessing + predict + output processing) and delivers a response with the results.
+With that information, it creates a prediction pipeline (decoding and parsing images + preprocessing + predict + output processing) and delivers a response with the results.

 ## Build & deploy

 This repository has a Dockerfile for building a docker image.
 By executing ```docker_build.sh```, a docker image will be created.
-The deploy can be made by using the docker-compose.yml file.
-The ```X_API_KEY``` environment variable is for authentication when using the API.
+The deploy can be made by using the ```docker-compose.yml``` file.
+The ```X_API_KEY``` environment variable is for authentication when using the API (see the example in the demo jupyter notebook.)
-The model packages (folders with models and json configs) have to be inside the models/ volume.
+The model packages (folders with models and json configs) have to be inside the ```models/``` volume.

 ## Demo notebook.

-Inside the demo/ directory there is a Jupyter notebook, which generates a batch of images (encoded in base64) and send requests to the API in order to get predictions.
-The demo loads an example classification model (with pretty bad accuracy... but it is useful for testing.)
+Inside the ```demo/``` directory there is a Jupyter notebook.
+The first cell (after imports) generates a batch of images transformed to base64 and builds an input json body.
+Then, send a request to ```/classifier/prediction-service/{new-model}``` in order loads the example classification model (it has a pretty bad accuracy... but it is useful for testing) with its pipeline configuration.
+Finally send a request to ```/classifier/predictions``` with the json body.
-You can test the endpoints using that notebook as an example.